chrisosaurus/icarus/README.md

 work is progressing on the analyse (semantic analyse) stage, there are no backends yet.

-Here is an example of the lex and parse steps in action:
+Here we have the output of the various stages written so far.

 We have the contents of `example/simple.ic`: